In the church are three painted panels listing the names of the rectors of Ayot St Peter through the centuries.

 From 1700 to 1727 ~ Charles Horne or Horn

-Although the tablet records that Charles Horne became rector in 1700 this must be an error, as the introduction to the first ever parish register, written by Rev. Horne, states that his “induction into the rectory of Ayot St Peter” was on 7 September 1686.
+Although the tablet records that Charles Horne became rector in 1700 this is an error, as the introduction to the first ever parish register, written by Rev. Horne, states that he arrived in 1686.
+He must have replaced Nathan Veryard, who had died the previous year.
+The full inscription in that register states “This register bought by Jonathan Davy, churchwarden, 6 January 1721, contains all ye christenings, marriages and burials which have been from my induction into the Rectory of Ayot St Peter on 7 September 1686.”

 In 1688 Rev Horne’s own wife Elizabeth was the first burial recorded in the new book and four of their children were buried in the years that followed – Elizabeth in 1689, Charles in 1707, Richard in 1710 and Ann in 1719.
-It seems that Charles Horne married again – his second wife was called Lydia, and they had a son Charles baptised in 1715 who sadly died in 1722.
+It seems that Charles Horne married again – his second wife was called Lydia, and they had a son Charles baptised in 1715 who died in 1722.
 Charles Horne died in 1727 and his widow Lydia the following year and both were buried in Ayot St Peter.

 A stone which was lying in the old churchyard for many years was removed for safety by local historian Richard Busby and the rector in 1978 and now rests against the wall inside the church.
 This is a small slab with a short inscription and a skull and cross–bones below.
 The inscription is as follows: – Here lyes ye body of Eliz.
 Horn wife of Cha.
 Horn Rect. of this place who died in childbed Novbr. ye 10 1688.